rballachay/homework/COMP561/Assignment_3/README.md

 # Question 2.b

 A total of 446 SNPs have p_value lower than 0.05.
 We would expect 500 SNPs to be significant by chance, 0.05*10000.

+# Question 2.a

+For code, see question_2.py and associated utils in utils.gwasRunner.

 # Question 2.c